Alexander Marshall Mackenzie: Early life

-Born in Elgin in Morayshire, on 1 January 1848, the son of Thomas Mackenzie, architect, and his wife Helen Margaret McInnes.
+Born in Elgin in Moray, on 1 January 1848, the son of Thomas Mackenzie, architect, and his wife Helen Margaret McInnes.
 He was educated at Aberdeen University and trained with James Matthews (1820–98) in Aberdeen from 1863 to 1868.
 He began his career in the office of David Bryce in Edinburgh.

 Professional life

 In 1877 he went into partnership in Aberdeen with James Matthews, and later with his own son.
 The majority of his work was undertaken in northern Scotland.
-In Aberdeen his work includes St Mark's Church on Rosemount Viaduct (1892).
-Elphinstone Hall (1926) at King's College, the Art Gallery - (1885), frontage of Marischal College (1904–6) and the neighbouring Greyfriars Church (1906), Harbour Offices (Regent Quay) and Langstane Kirk (or West Church of St Andrew).

-Gray’s School of Art and Aberdeen Art Gallery’s design was inspired by Mackenzie’s time of study in Italy (1883).
+In Aberdeen his work includes St Mark's Church on Rosemount Viaduct (1892), Elphinstone Hall (1926) at King's College, the Aberdeen Art Gallery (1885), the frontage of Marischal College (1904–6) and the neighbouring Greyfriars Church (1906), Harbour Offices (Regent Quay), and Langstane Kirk (or West Church of St Andrew).
+The design of Gray’s School of Art and Aberdeen Art Gallery was inspired by Mackenzie’s time studying in Italy (1883).
+English Gothic architecture is evident in Mackenzie's churches at Craigiebuckler and Ruthrieston, while Powis Church is in Scots Gothic style.

-Mackenzie’s English Westminster Hall and its hammerbeam roof, pictured in the early 19th century.

-English Gothic architecture is evident in Craigiebuckler and Ruthrieston Church’s.
-Powis Church is in Scots Gothic style.

 During 1895 Mackenzie undertook extensive internal restoration work at Udny Parish Church.
 The buildings structure, which was designed by John Smith in 1821, was not altered but the roof was replaced.

-In 1907 he was responsible for widening the Union Bridge and, in 1921, the War Memorial and Cowdray Hall.
+In 1907 Mackenzie was responsible for widening the Union Bridge and, in 1921, the War Memorial and Cowdray Hall.

 In Elgin he designed many public buildings, churches and schools, including the Town Hall and the old Scottish Town House.
 He made an extension to Banff Academy (1898) and additions to Rothiemay Castle (1902 and 1912).
 He built Coull House, a grand home for himself at Aboyne.